dinith95/CodingBook/backend/DotNet/concepts.md

 - converting value type to reference type
 - creates a **new object** on the heap
 - not recommended for performance critical code
+- recommended to use `Generics` type parameters instead of `object` type parameters to avoid boxing

 ```csharp
 int x = 5;